-Over the past few weeks, I’ve talked to several editors who have had to pull stories from their publications at the very last minute.
+Over the past few weeks, I’ve talked to several editors of alumni magazines who have had to pull stories from their publications at the very last minute.

 Maybe a key source got cold feet, or a profile subject landed in some legal hot water.
 Maybe a brand new VP torpedoed a story for reasons that aren’t entirely clear.